unavi-xyz/wired-protocol/networking/home/README.md

 ## Handles

 A handle is a globally unique identifier for a user.
 It is used to identify a user across all servers.
-A handle is a string of the form `username@domain`.
-For example,`alice@unavi.xyz`.
+A handle is a string of the form `@username:domain`.
+For example,`@alice:unavi.xyz`.

 ## Authentication